Jaydev-1510/earthPulse/README.md

 ## What is this?

-Earth Pulse is a 3D interactive visualization of real-time globe activities like earthquakes, volcanoes, and aurora; also shows the live position of ISS
+Earth Pulse is a 3D interactive visualization of real-time globe activities like earthquakes, volcanoes, and aurora; also shows the live position of ISS.

 ---